Table of Contents

 - What Can I Do About My Hurricane Property Damage Claim?

 - What Should I Do if I’ve Suffered Damage in a Hurricane?

 - Hurricane Insurance Claim FAQs

 - Client Testimonials

-Understanding Hurricane Claims: Windstorm vs. Flood Insurance
+Understanding Hurricane Claims: What is Windstorm vs. Flood Insurance?

 The first point to understand when it comes to hurricane insurance is the difference between windstorm coverage and flood coverage.
 Most Texans will already have windstorm coverage, but around 75-80% of residents don’t have specific flood coverage, even though flood issues often cause a vast portion of the damage.

 Windstorm damage claims are covered by state law.
 This means that victims can recover money damages, penalties for bad faith insurance, attorney fees, and other losses.
 These are usually covered under laws like the Texas Deceptive Trade Practices Act, or the Bad Faith portion of Texas insurance acts.

 On the other hand, without flood insurance, you may be facing an uphill battle if you need to file a claim for rising water damage.
 Flood insurance claims are processed through federal courts, not state courts.
 Because of this, the same types of penalties and fees might not be available in a flood claim like they are in windstorm claims.